NMShibambu/NMShibambu/README.md

-- 👋 Hi, I’m Nicholas Shibambu.
+- 👋 Hi, My name is Nicholas Shibambu.
 - 👀 I’m interested in Software Development, Cyber Security, and Cloud Technologies.
 - 🌱 I’m currently learning software developmnt and networking.
 - 💞️ I’m looking to collaborate on innovative projects that align with the fields I am interested in.